Lassie (2014 TV series): Main characters

 Owner and manager of the Valley Hotel.
-He is sometimes a minor antagonist, as some of his schemes to drum up tourists can often result in him doing some unscrupulous things, such as telling the driver of an old steam locomotive that he had personally inspected every inch of track on the line he was planning to send a trainload of tourists down to make sure it was safe when, in fact, he hadn't.
+He is sometimes a minor antagonist, as some of his schemes to drum up tourists can often result in him doing some unscrupulous things, such as in one episode when he told the driver of an old steam locomotive, that was about to haul a trainload of tourists down an older line of track, that he had personally inspected every inch of the line himself to ensure that it was safe, when in fact, he had not.